cinaeco/dotFiles/README.md

 ## Useful Things

-Here are some of the characteristics of how this config is used.
-The list is not
+Below are some examples of how this config is used.
+The list is not exhaustive.
-exhaustive: Reading the configs is the only way to really understand what is going on.
-Dive in, learn, modify.
+Users are encouraged to actually read the dotfiles.
+Hopefully, any comments left help users to understand, modify and improve what is there.

+And improve you should.
+Streamline your work flow.
 Introspect constantly.
 See what others do.
 Enjoy the amount of time wasted on tweaking a setup :D

 ### Zsh